flutter/website/web-analogs.md

 ### Setting background color

-In Flutter, you set the background color in a [Container](https://docs.flutter.io/flutter/widgets/Container-class.html)’s `decoration` property.
+In Flutter, you set the background color using a [Container](https://docs.flutter.io/flutter/widgets/Container-class.html)’s `decoration` property.